Jacobbishopxy/scala-graphql/README.md

 }
 ```

-And you will see message as below.
+And you will see message as below in terminal console.

 ```
 res.statements: select "stock_code", "trade_date", "exchange", "tclose" from "DEMO" where (("stock_code" in ('000001')) and ("is_valid" = 1)) and (("trade_date" >= '20190102') and ("trade_date" <= '20190105'))